mark-edgeworth/Handbook/docs/tools/offline/mbed-studio.md

 Before you can run the program, Mbed Studio needs to build a binary using a compiler.
 For the alpha version of Mbed Studio this compiler is GCC.
 There are multiple ways to start a build, but the easiest is to click the build icon.

-Alternatively, you can right-click (Ctrl-click) on the project in the `C++ Projects` view and then select `Build Project`.
+Alternatively, you can right-click (Ctrl-click) on the project in the `Mbed Projects` view and then select `Build Project`.
 You can also use the menu by choosing `Project > Build Project`.
 Both begin to build a binary that you can deploy.

 Alternatively, you can choose to build the project automatically through the menu by choosing `Project > Build Automatically`.
 This tells Mbed Studio to build the projects in the workspace whenever needed.
 After the build, an `mbed-os-example-blinky.bin` (or `<project name>.bin`) file is ready to deploy.

 ##### Building within Mbed Studio

 Mbed Studio uses the tools built into Mbed OS to determine what builds and where the output of a build goes.
 The build tools build on request or (if the `Project > Build Automatically` option is checked) when you change and save a source file.
 The build operation only builds components that have changed and does nothing if nothing changed.
-Mbed Studio regards all projects in the workspace as part of the same system, so it initially builds all projects.
-Pressing the build button also ensures that all workspace projects build (if required).

 The aim is to maintain a system that is always in a built state, providing rapid error feedback to developers as they make changes.

-Under some circumstances (in particularly large projects, or when the target device changes frequently), you may wish to turn off automatic builds and build individual projects on request.
+Under some circumstances (in particularly large projects, or when the target device changes frequently), you may wish to turn off automatic builds and build the active project on request.
 To do this, select Build from the project right-click menu.

 ##### Run